nw/node-release-lines/README.md

 #### `isnodesafe` Options

-* -v, --version            output the version number
+* `-v, --version`: output the version number
-* -c, --ci                 Returns a non-zero exit code if the version of Node.js is not safe, and a zero exit code if it is safe.
+* `-c, --ci`: Returns a non-zero exit code if the version of Node.js is not safe, and a zero exit code if it is safe.
-* -r, --release [release]  Checks to see if a specific release of Node.js is safe
+* `-r, --release [release]`  Checks to see if a specific release of Node.js is safe
-* -h, --help               output usage information
+* `-h, --help` output usage information

 #### `isnodesafe` Examples
 ```